 After that, execute the code and obtain the serial data from the Arduino.

 The cardiac pulses might be printed on the screen.

 The PIR sensor, also known as a passive infrared radiation sensor, monitors changes in radiation.

-We can sense movement by detecting emit heat infrared radiation.
+We can sense movement by detecting changes in infrared radiation since our bodies emit heat in the form of infrared radiation.

-So connect the and execute the example code.
+So connect the Arduino to the computer and execute the example code.

 In this case, I activate this light whenever I detect movement.

 As you can see, I switch on the LED by moving my hand.

 This sensor might be utilized in a variety of applications, such as turning on lights, setting a motion- activated alarm, and so on.